scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had soylent for dinner, but had regular food and some snacks during the day.
 Was a sit around and do nothing but watch things kind of day.

+### Day 126

+Didn't have time to make a batch of soylent in the morning so I ended up just having regular food for lunch then fast food for dinner.

+### Day 127

+Soylent for lunch but then was late getting home and had plans, so I ended up not eating dinner until late and got dinner with my friend I was hanging out with.

+### Day 128

+Soylent for lunch, and then thought about having it for dinner, but it was a rough day so I ended up going out.
+Man, I am doing terrible at having soylent for dinner this week!
+And tomorrow is my weekly outing with friends so that won't be soylent either!
+Ah!

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/